- In 2016, the number of HIV tests in Ontario increased to 525,544, which is equivalent to a testing rate of 37.6 tests per 1,000 people.

 - Overall, the number and rate of new HIV diagnoses in Ontario have decreased over the past decade.
 Between 2007 and 2016, the number of new diagnoses each year fell from 1,013 to 881 and the annual rate of new diagnoses per 100,000 people dropped from 7.9 to 6.3.

-- Despite an overall decrease in new diagnoses over the past 10 years, there has been a slight increase in recent years.
+- Despite an overall decrease in new diagnoses over the past 10 years, there has been an increase in recent years.
 Between 2013 and 2016, there was a 10.5% increase in the number of new diagnoses and a 7.2% increase in the rate of new diagnoses per 100,000 people.
-This increase may be partly due to the 18.9% increase in the number of HIV tests during the same time period.
+The increasing trend since 2013 may reflect a combination of factors, such as increase in the number of new HIV infections or HIV tests, a shift towards more targeted testing and/or an increase in migration of HIV-positive people to Ontario.
+That the number of HIV tests increased by 18.9% during this time suggests the increase in diagnoses may be partly due to HIV testing.

-- Even though there has been a slight increase in diagnoses in recent years, the diagnosis rate in 2016 (6.3 per 100,000 people) was still lower than in all years prior to 2013.
+- Even though there has been an increase in diagnoses in recent years, the diagnosis rate in 2016 (6.3 per 100,000 people) was still lower than in all years prior to 2013.

 - The recent increase in new diagnoses was more pronounced among females – with the diagnosis rate increasing by 2.5% for males and 29.3% for females between 2013 and 2016.
 The increase among females appears to be driven by diagnoses in individuals who were White, Indigenous and/or who use injection drugs.